nadsbuhdha/portfolio-project-4/README.md

 ![review page](documentation_assets/images/add_review_one.webp)

-For the review body, crispy forms was added so users can have some autonomy on the presentation of their review.
-Some aspects of cirspy forms were removed from the user however, such as the ability to add images into the body in order to keep the form congruent.
+For the review body, summernote was added so users can have some autonomy on the presentation of their review.
+Some aspects of summernote were removed from the user however, such as the ability to add images into the body in order to keep the form congruent.
 ![review page](documentation_assets/images/add_review_two.webp)

 ### Your posts